-Lottery presents Celtics with a potential franchise player, but also an Isaiah Thomas-related dilemma
+The lottery-winning Celtics now face an Isaiah Thomas-related dilemma

 In a span of 24 hours, the Boston Celtics won a Game 7 and the No. 1 pick in the 2017 NBA draft.
 In another 24 hours, they could add a Game 1 Eastern Conference finals victory to their tally.
-So yeah, things are going pretty well in Beantown.
-And with so many promising young players and future assets — Thanks, Brooklyn! — they should continue to go well for years to come.
+So yeah, things are going pretty well in Boston.
+And with so many promising young players and future assets — thanks, Brooklyn! — they should continue to go well for years to come.

-But the ping pong balls also put the Celtics in a sticky situation, and that situation revolves around the most underpaid player in the league.
+But the pingpong balls also put the Celtics in a sticky situation, one that revolves around the most underpaid player in the league.
 Isaiah Thomas is on a contract that pays him an average annual salary of $6.75 million.
 But not for long.

 Thomas is the heart and soul of the Celtics.
-His rise from last pick in the 2011 NBA draft to All-Star has been extraordinary.
-His 53-point performance against the Wizards in Game 2 of the Eastern Conference semis was legendary.
+His rise from the last pick in the 2011 NBA draft to All-Star has been extraordinary.
+His 53-point performance against the Washington Wizards in Game 2 of the Eastern Conference semis was legendary.
 His fourth-quarter exploits all season have been heroic.

 All of this will likely make Thomas a max-contract player sometime in the next 14 months.
 Boston now has to decide whether it will be the team to give him that max contract, and its decision goes hand in hand with its use of the No. 1 pick in the draft.

 Many expect that pick to be Washington guard Markelle Fultz, the consensus top player in the class.
-The Celtics could consider trading down to take Josh Jackson or Jayson Tatum; but you don’t pass up a player like Fultz unless the fit is disastrous.
-And the fit is far from disastrous, despite positional similarities.
+The Celtics could consider trading down to take a wing like Kansas’ Josh Jackson or Duke’s Jayson Tatum, but you don’t pass up a player like Fultz unless the fit is disastrous.
+And the Thomas-Fultz fit is far from disastrous, despite positional similarities.

 The fit is the least of Boston’s concerns.
 Danny Ainge, the team’s president of basketball operations, says he thinks Thomas can play with anybody.
 Fultz says the two would be a “great backcourt.”
-And they’re probably right.
-Brad Stevens already likes to take Thomas off the ball.
-Fultz is a multi-dimensional scorer who can play off the ball as well.
+They’re probably right.
+Celtics coach Brad Stevens already likes to take Thomas off the ball.
+Fultz is a multi-dimensional scorer who can play off the ball, too.
 Both are accurate shooters off the catch.
 Plus, regardless of skill sets, when you put two talented guards on the floor together, more often than not, the results are positive.

-Sure, there could be issues on the defensive end, where Thomas is a liability.
-Fultz isn’t exactly known as a lockdown defender either.
-There’s also the conundrum of how Avery Bradley, Marcus Smart and Terry Rozier could fit into the same rotation as Fultz and Thomas.
+Sure, there could be issues on the defensive end, where the 5-foot-9 Thomas is a liability, and Fultz wasn’t exactly known as a lockdown defender during his lone year on campus.
+There’s also the conundrum of how incumbent Celtics guards Avery Bradley, Marcus Smart and Terry Rozier could fit into the same rotation as Fultz and Thomas.
 But those issues are secondary.
 For the most part, Fultz would work in Boston.

-But could a Fultz-Thomas backcourt lead the Celtics, as they’re currently constructed, to an NBA title?
+Could a Fultz-Thomas backcourt lead the Celtics, as currently constructed, to an NBA title?
 Maybe, but probably not.
 That’s why Boston is in the market for another star in the mold of Paul George, Jimmy Butler or Gordon Hayward.

-Hayward is a free agent this summer, and the Celtics are expected to make a run at him.
-George will hit the market in 2018.
+The Utah Jazz All-Star can choose not to exercise the $16.7 million player option he holds for next season and become an unrestricted free agent this summer; if he does, the Celtics are expected to make a run at him.
+George will hit the free-agent market in 2018.
 Both George and Butler have been subjects of trade talks.

 The issue for Boston is that it also must pay Thomas — if it wants to lock him up long-term.
 It has two options in that department …